 Middle school is a time of significant change in students’ lives.
 At Southfield, our students are guided by a veteran faculty and support staff who recognize the value of life lessons.
 Small group advisory meetings address current issues as well as relational topics to help students learn to live lives of excellence.

-100% of 8th grade students taking Algebra I, Geometry, and French I received high school credits.
+Students taking Algebra I, Geometry, French, and Spanish have the opportunity to receive high school credits.

 The language arts program in our Middle School is predicated on the skills of reading, writing, listening, and speaking.
 A love of reading is encouraged in numerous ways, including literature circles, exposure to varying genres, and book clubs.
 All children practice writing in various forms through journaling and creative and expository essays.
 Language arts classes for 5th and 6th-grade students are double-blocked to allow maximum development of essential skills.
 7th and 8th-grade students participate in a nine-week writing intensive in addition to their regular English classes.